Ayush-Vashisht/Kanban-Board/README.md

 **Run the Application To start the app, run:**

-    npm start
+    npm run dev

 This will start the app in development mode.
-Open http://localhost:3000 in your browser to see the application.
 ## Scripts

 In the project directory, you can run the following scripts:

-    npm start
+    npm run dev

 Starts the app in development mode.
-Access it at http://localhost:3000.

     npm run build